BardicDefense/purple-hack/README.md

 # Purple Hack

 > _The following are "house rules" and clarifications, a mish-mash of D&D Basic/Expert a la OSE, and a fantastic ruleset called [Simulacrum](https://osrsimulacrum.blogspot.com/2021/06/simulacrum-beta-release.html).
-Rampant stealing has occured below, and is intended only for use in my own home games._
+Rampant stealing has occurred below, and is intended only for use in my own home games._

 # Table of Contents